Silver418/GridLayoutPlanner/README.txt

 KNOWN BUGS
 ----------
 	~The first time furniture is dragged from the shopping window, it displays under the grid until dropped onto the grid.
-	~Widths & heights above the maximum of 6 squares can be entered by typing instaed of using the up/down arrows.
-		This can cause furniture in the shopping window	to overflow & cover buttons.

 PLANNED FEATURES
 ----------------
-	~Custom grid sizes (& grid re-drawing implied thereby) ~Improve terrain editing - click/drag paint mode at least, separate paint/erase modes
+	~Improve terrain editing - click/drag paint mode at least, separate paint/erase modes